Editor’s note: The article has been updated with comments from speakers at the rally.

 Under one measure, all law enforcement officers would be barred from wearing masks or using unmarked vehicles in the city, with exceptions for undercover work, SWAT teams and medical needs.
 ICE agents would be prohibited from using city-owned properties as staging areas for immigration raids and from entering city buildings including libraries and shelters without a judicial warrant.

-Another section would codify the city’s longstanding “sanctuary city” policy of not participating in ICE’s 287(g) program, under which police officers pull aside jailed people who are wanted for immigration violations, and hold them to be picked up for detainment and possible deportation.
+Another bill would codify the city’s longstanding “sanctuary city” policy of not participating in ICE’s 287(g) program, under which police officers pull aside jailed people who are wanted for immigration violations, and hold them to be picked up for detainment and possible deportation.

-The proposals also reflect heightened concern in recent weeks over the Trump administration’s intensifying immigration crackdowns.
+They also reflect heightened concern in recent weeks over the Trump administration’s intensifying immigration crackdowns.
 Some 3,000 immigration officers are reportedly deployed in Minneapolis and St. Paul, and the recent killing of observers Renee Good and Alex Pretti by ICE agents there have been widely condemned.

 Contrasting approaches to ICE

-Some local officials, most prominently District Attorney Larry Krasner and Sheriff Rochelle Bilal, have responded with increasingly pointed warnings to the federal government not to send more officers, and promises to prosecute any agents that commit crimes.
+Some local officials, most prominently Krasner and Sheriff Rochelle Bilal, have responded with increasingly pointed warnings to the federal government not to send more officers, and promises to prosecute any agents that commit crimes.
 Immigrant advocacy groups have led numerous public protests against ICE, including one on Monday and another last week in Center City.

 Brooks and Landau, members of City Council’s progressive wing, are among those who have repeatedly raised alarms about ICE.
 Since last summer, they have been sponsoring trainings on how bystanders should interact with immigration agents and how to help residents at risk of being detained.